 PKF/POST believes in corporate social responsibility.
-Our approach is recorded in our CSR report for 2017: Sustainable growth.
+Our approach is recorded in our CSR report for 2021: Sustainable DNA.
 In this report, we pay attention to the environment and to our social involvement, for example.

 We are an active promoter of natural packaging materials.
 Wood is the main raw material for the pallets produced by PKF/POST.
 We see the use of natural raw materials as our obligation to sustainably safeguard our world.
 All our pallets are produced entirely from wood sourced from European production forests.

 In these forests, two new trees are planted for each tree felled.
 Consequently, the area of production forests is growing strongly.
 Thanks to the young trees, more CO2 is absorbed from the air than is released during the production of pallets.
 The forests are managed according to the rules of the PEFC (Programme for Endorsement of Forest Certification).
 This is a global non-profit organisation that promotes sustainable forestry independent of any government.

 Contrary to popular belief, the pallet industry actually only processes leftover wood.
 It is a by-product of wood sawmills.
 The heart of a log is the best quality wood, mainly used in the construction industry and furniture manufacturing.
 Sawmills regard the outer edges of a log to be a by-product, and it is this wood that is used to produce wooden pallets.

 PKF/POST processes mainly dried wood.
 This is a much more sustainable process than the use of freshly sawn wood, that would be dried after the production of the pallets.
 The environmental advantage lies mainly in the transport factor.
 Due to the wood no longer containing thousands of litres of moisture, dry wood weighs much less than freshly sawn wood.
 A truck can therefore transport 30% more dry wood, leading to lower fuel costs for suppliers, and lower CO2 emissions.